 FDIN Jobs believes this approach should result in more management time becoming available to spend elsewhere on taking care of existing staff issues, and internal training and development.
 The latest insights on building high performing innovation teams can be found here

 - What’s driving new hires?

-In line with a belief in a continuing positive economic climate during 2016, over half (56 per cent) of new hires will be as a result of predicted company expansion and the desire to find new and more relevant talent as companies diversify through NPD.
+Despite the changes post Brexit, over half (56 per cent) of new hires will be as a result of predicted company expansion and the desire to find new and more relevant talent as companies diversify through NPD.